dyte-io/express-backend-sample/README.md

   <h3 align="center">Express Backend Sample</h3>

   <p align="center">
     An ExpressJS backend sample to interact with Dyte's REST API.
+Can also be used as an executable.
     <br />
     <a href="https://docs.dyte.io"><strong>Explore the docs »</strong></a>
     <br />